 Easy Peach Blueberry Crisp in a white pie plate with a silver serving spoon

-• Coconut or brown sugar
+• Coconut or brown sugar.
+To sweeten the topping.

 ingredients measured out for Easy Peach Blueberry Crisp

-Give the fruit another stir and transfer the mixture to a greased pie plate.
-Sprinkle the crisp mixture over the fruit, then bake for about 40 minutes.
-You’ll know the crisp is done when the juices are bubbling around the edges and the topping is golden brown.
+4. Bake.
+Place in the oven and bake for about 40 minutes.
+You’ll know it’s done when the juices are bubbling around the edges and the topping is golden brown.

 • When you first add the oatmeal topping over the fruit layer, it will look like you’ve made way too much.
 The crisp topping sinks into the fruit as the dessert bakes, so it will actually be the perfect amount!